Reader 1st person POV

 “I don’t even know if someone like me should go in there,” I spluttered, my voice cracking multiple times in sheer astonishment.

 “Don’t be silly, how else are we gonna get in there?”
-Jimin jokes and I snort lightly at his change of demeanour.
+Jimin joked and I snorted lightly at his change of demeanour.

-“Walk, pabo,” I said it in the most teasing tone I could and shared a cheeky glance with the maknae behind me when Jimin gasped.
+“Walk, silly,” I teased and shared a cheeky glance with the maknae behind me when Jimin gasped.

 “Rude, and here I thought you were a fan?”